-4. It’s easier to write our thoughts than explain them out loud.
+4. It’s often easier to write our thoughts than say them out loud.
 Writing allows us to edit our words and express exactly what we mean, whereas coming up with the right words on the spot in a conversation can be hard.
-Think texting instead of a phone call, and journaling instead of explaining.
-There’s a scientific explanation for this: introverts rely more on long-term memory than short-term memory (whereas extroverts use short-term memory more), and it takes longer to retrieve the specific words we want from long-term memory, which means we may speak slowly or “umm” and “ahh” and pause between our words, don’t let this diminish what we say.
+Think texting instead of a phone call and journaling instead of explaining.
+There’s a scientific explanation for this: introverts rely more on long-term memory than short-term memory (whereas extroverts generally favor short-term memory).
+It takes longer to retrieve words and information from long-term memory, which means we may speak slowly or “umm” and “ahh.”
+Don’t let this diminish what we say.

 5. We’d rather have a few close relationships than a lot of shallow ones.
-It’s about quality over quantity.
-If we’re going to invest in a relationship, we want it to be good, because we have limited “social” energy.
+It’s about quality vs. quantity.
+If we’re going to invest in a relationship, we want it to be good, because we have limited “people” energy.

 7. It makes us feel self-conscious when you point out how quiet we are.
-We already know we’re quiet, so you bringing it up is just another painful reminder of how we’ve tried our whole lives and often failed to be more social and fit in.
+We already know we’re quiet, so when you bring it up, it’s another painful reminder of how we’ve tried our whole lives and often failed to be more social and fit in.
 Rather than telling us we’re quiet, ask us questions to draw us out.
-Introverts crave connections with others but we may need help starting conversations.
+Introverts crave connections with others but we may need help getting there.
 Above all, accept our reserved nature as part of who we are.

 8. We work best alone.
 Forget group projects.
 We’d rather work on our own in a quiet environment with few interruptions.
 Interestingly, research suggests that whether you’re an introvert or extrovert, simply being around another person sucks up a certain amount of the brain’s attention, making some tasks harder.
 To introverts, this comes as no surprise.

-10. Parties and other social events can be sensory overload.
+10. Parties can be sensory overload.
 The noise and activity level can be too much, especially for highly sensitive introverts, who are more easily stressed out by busy environments and intense stimuli.
-For shy or socially anxious introverts, just meeting new people and making small talk can be nerve-wracking.
+For shy or socially anxious introverts, just meeting new people and making small talk can be extremely nerve-wracking.
 If we leave the party early, please understand that it’s not about you.
 We probably just need to retreat to a quieter, less busy space.

-11. Too much attention overwhelms us.
-Even positive attention — like when our friends sing happy birthday to us in a crowded restaurant — can be too much.
+11. Likewise, too much attention may overwhelm us.
+Even positive attention, like when our friends sing “Happy Birthday” to us in a crowded restaurant, can be too much.
 We’ll put on a brave face, but inside we might be cringing.

-13. We think.
+12. We think.
 A lot.
-We have rich inner worlds and vivid imaginations, which fuel our creativity, passion, and ability to solve problems in unique ways: think J. K. Rowling, Bill Gates, Warren Buffett, Rosa Parks, and Mahatma Gandhi, all famous introverts.
-The downside is, we may get stuck in our heads, overanalyzing and replaying events (both positive and negative) over and over in our minds.
+Many introverts have rich inner worlds and vivid imaginations.
+Our inner landscape fuels our creativity and incredible ability to problem-solve.
+Think J. K. Rowling, Bill Gates, Warren Buffett, Rosa Parks, and Mahatma Gandhi, all famous introverts.
+The downside is we may get stuck in our heads, overanalyzing and replaying events (both positive and negative) over and over in our minds.

-14. We express our feelings sparingly.
-We may not gush with flowery words of love, and many introverts feel embarrassed by public displays of affection.
+13. We express our feelings sparingly.
+We may not gush with flowery words of love.
+And many introverts feel embarrassed by public displays of affection.
 We’d rather show that we care through our actions.
 Know that if you’re in our life, you matter to us.
 We don’t let just anyone in.